yaksher/discord_telegram_mirror_bot/README.md

   A: No, and there are no specific plans to support this, because it would be obnoxious.
 I might though.
 - Q: I want a feature that you don't have, what do I do?

   A: I've supported most things that are relevant to my use-case.
 Some others are vaguely on the list.
-You are welcome to either request features or make a pull-request adding support for the feature (or just modify the code, but I'd appreciate if you make a pull-request since you're using my code).
+You are welcome to either request features or make a pull-request adding support for the feature.
 - Q: Why are there no comments in the code?

   A: Because perfect code is self-documenting.
 This code is not perfect, but I didn't plan to share it with anyone, and so far, I have had no problems editing it myself despite there being no comments.
 If you want to make changes, good luck!

+- Q: Why are there _a few_ comments in the code?

+  A: Claude likes to write inane comments, some of which I kept.
+A few of the comments are from copy-pasting example code.